This easy Easter chick craft is perfect for younger kids to make either for Easter, spring or as a farm animal craft.

 Easter Chick Painting

 With the type of sponges we used for this adorable chick we obviously had to grab hold of them with our hands but if your child isn’t so keen on getting their hands messy then you could use a piece of sponge and hold onto this with a clothes peg.

-This is a really easy way to change things up from using a paintbrush without having to get too messy.
+This simple craft is a really easy way to change things up from using a paintbrush without having to get too messy.

 I really loved using the shower sponge for this craft as I think it makes a fluffy chick craft with quite an unusual texture but if you can’t get hold of one there’s other ways that you could make this simple Easter craft.
 Why not try materials like pom poms, a normal sponge, kitchen foil or even a potato.

 - Plate or tray

 - Shower sponge

 - Colored paper or card stock in black, pink and orange

 Easter Chick Craft